OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

 Privacy Notice (short version)

-The following privacy notice shall provide you with a general overview about the collection and processing (hereinafter together referred to as "processing") of your personal data.
+The following privacy notice shall provide you with a general overview about the collection and processing (hereinafter together referred to as “processing”) of your personal data.
 For more information regarding our processing activities, please view our complete Privacy Policy.

 What kind of personal data do we process?

 1. While using the Flattr Extension (automatically).
 All data is saved locally in the Extension in your browser (**and will - without your prior consent - never be transferred to and/or accessed by us**)

-    a) Information relating the Extension itself:
+    1. Information relating the Extension itself:

         *   Operating system
         *   Extension state changes:
             *   authentication
             *   update and reason for update
             *   Startup

-    b) Your interaction with the Extension:
+    2. Your interaction with the Extension:

         *   Adding or removing domains to or from your own flattr enabled/ disabled lists
         *   Manually flattring URLs
         *   Looking at your list of flattrs within the icon popup
         *   Dismissing a notification

-    c) Your browsing behavior:
+    3. Your browsing behavior:

         *   Interaction data
         *   Browsing data
         *   Navigation data
 2. While using our websites:

-    a) Automatically:
+    1. Automatically:

         *   The referrer URL, only when accessing our website via an Affiliate link

-    b) Voluntary:
+    2. Voluntary:

         *   Account registration data
         *   Profile data
         *   Bank details
         *   Transaction data
         *   KYC data
         *   Anonymized Extension data (with prior opt-in only)
         *   social media channels added to your profile
         *   Newsletter:
             *   Name
             *   Email address

 How do we collect data?